In year 11 students have 25 lessons a week, these are allotted as follows:

 Drama

-• Demonstrate knowledge and application of a range of skills to enhance theatrical performances: students will be able to confidently articulate their character choices in their scripted characterisation.
+• Students will be able to confidently articulate their character choices in their scripted characterisation

-• Perform using a range of vocal and physical performing skills.
-Students study a wide range of playwrights including but not limited to Amanda Whittington, Mark Wheeler and Willy Russell.
+• Students study a wide range of playwrights including but not limited to Amanda Whittington, Mark Wheeler and Willy Russell

-• Be able to evaluate their own and others work.
-By the end of year 11 students will be able to effectively analyse and evaluate their work which contributes to the overall vision for performance
+• Students will be able to effectively analyse and evaluate their work which contributes to the overall vision for performance

 • Use a broad range of vocabulary and spoken English